tangentsoft/libtabula/README-examples.txt

 Building the Examples
 ~~~~~~~~~~~~~~~~~~~~~
-    If you're installing Libtabula++ from the source tarball, the example
+    If you're installing Libtabula from the source tarball, the example
     programs get built when you build the library.
 If you change
     any example code, just say 'make' to rebuild the examples.
     The examples are built against the headers and library in the